Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_11.png](/how_to_documentation/images/webform_11.png)

-* Figure 10: The "Islandora object PID component of a webform
+* Figure 12: The Islandora object PID component of a webform

 ***

 [MERGE 4b WITH PREVIOUS SECTION???]

-**5. Configuring the Islandora Webform module’s XML form**
+**7. Configuring the Islandora Webform module’s XML form

 * The IW modules comes with a preferred XML form (Simple Text Related Item MODS form), which is configured to work with the module’s PHP code and the supplied content Model (islandora:sp_example_text).
 This XML form is designed to hold information on a “related item.”
 The Fedora object holding the submission information is treated as the related item and all the submission information is wrapped in the <mods:relatedItem> element.
 [You can configure this differently on your site.]
 * If you decide to just use the default XML form, you still need to set its association with the Content Model set in the Islandora Settings in your webform